CGAL/cgal-web/_posts/2018-04-01-GreenProjectAward.md

 applying (a regulatory) force is often the only thing that helps.</p>

 <blockquote>
-<p>"TWe should go down there, get some guys together, ya know, get some bricks and baseball bats,
+<p>"We should go down there, get some guys together, ya know, get some bricks and baseball bats,
 and really explain things to 'em"</p>
  <p><small>Woody Allen, Manhattan</small></p>
 </blockquote>